 Restricted cash consists of cash deposited with a financial institution as collateral for the Company's letters of credit for its facility leases.
-Restricted cash is classified as noncurrent based on the terms of the underlying lease arrangement.
+Restricted cash is classified as non-current based on the terms of the underlying lease arrangement.

-(e) Marketable Securities
+(f) Marketable Securities